-I suggest measuring and recording the voltages on both sides of R5, both sides of L1, and both sides of R2.
+We'd suggest printing out the schematic and measuring and recording the voltages listed.
+Actually, it's probably simpler to just measure the voltages (and write them down) on both sides of R5, both sides of L1, and both sides of R2.